EviraHealth/interview-example/README.md

 ## Running the app

 The example is based on create-react-app and requires node.
 We recommend installing node version manager if you don't already have node installed.
+If you use nvm, run `nvm use` to load the node version from the nvmrc file.

 You can start the page by running the following command: `yarn install && yarn start`.
 It should automatically launch in your web-browser but if it doesn't, you can open the page as instructed in the terminal.